cryptonote-labs/monero-site/forum-funding-system/proposals/official-qt-gui.md

 ### Why?

 The CLI has long been seen as a hurdle to adoption.
 The new Hydrogen Helix release (mainly the database) and the 0MQ work allows for a GUI implementation to be completed.
 In other words, the codebase is stable enough for a GUI release.
-With this official GUI, Monero will be better usable and accessible for the average Joe.
-Also, it will make promoting Monero more easy and will allow us to expand the user base.
+With this official GUI, Masari Supreme will be better usable and accessible for the average Joe.
+Also, it will make promoting Masari Supreme more easy and will allow us to expand the user base.

 ### The Proposal and Milestones